muschellij2/cluster_rstudio/README.md

 ```bash
 cd $UKB
 ```
 to go to that directory.

+NB: When you're working interactively in the shell, and you set an environment variable using the `export` command, its existence ends when your sessions ends.
+To make it existent permanently, you should add the `export VAR...` to `~/.bash_profile`.

 # Submitting R Jobs